toza-mimoza/toza-mimoza/README.md

 - 👋 Hi, I’m @toza-mimoza, you can call me Toza.
 - 👀 I’m interested in Data Science, sensor networks and web development.
 - 🌱 I’m currently learning how to build simple yet powerful neural networks in Jupyter Notebooks using Python.
-- 📫 You can checkout my website at: https://www.galaktoza.de

 <!---
 toza-mimoza/toza-mimoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.